Close Banner

 2. McHavelocks — Use “Arresto Momentum” to stop water from pouring into a cauldron, which tips over to reveal a mischievous creature inside.

 3. Honeydukes — I might be biased, but this is one of my favorites.
-Say “Revelio” and wave your wand to open a giant chocolate frog box for a ribbeting surprise.
+Say “Aberto” and wave your wand to open a giant chocolate frog box for a ribbeting surprise.
+You can also cast "Revelio" to reveal a Hogwarts founder on the chocolate frog card.
+Cast "Finite" to finish off strong and fight for what's right with a secret spell!

 5. Gladrags Wizardwear — It’s double the fun!
 This spot requires two spells to raise an object (“Ascendio”) and lower it down (“Descendo”).